devacom/mounzil-win/packagers/windows/README.md

 - now mounzil should run as a python script.
 If you get some error you may had mistake.
 Open  an issue [here](https://github.com/devacom/mounzil-windows-package-build/issues), We will help you :)

 # step 3: build
-Now let's build mounzil!
+There are 2 methods to build Mounzil

+1. Auto:

 The easy way to build is to run make.bat from packagers\windows folder.

+2. Manual:

-place `version.py` and `mounzil.ico` in perseplois folder.
+Place `version.py` and `mounzil.ico` in perseplois folder.

 run Windows cmd or powershell (as Admin) and enter mounzil folder so build mounzil by pyinstaller with this command: